remixtures/numeric-matrix-processor/README.md

-A Java text-based project that helps you doing several things with/to matrices, i.e. 2D arrays made of numbers:
+A Java text-based project that helps you do several things with/to matrices, i.e. 2D arrays made of numbers:

 - Add two matrices?
 Check!